 - Psychologically we “carry the weight of the world on our shoulders” and tense our shoulders when we are stressed.

-Here are my top tips for tackling neck tension:
+Here are my top tips for tackling neck and shoulder tension:

 - Focus on increasing the full range of controlled movement of your thoracic spine, shoulder joint and shoulder girdle as part of your daily yoga practice